chungus84/Javascript-bank-challenge/README.md

 Domain Models are further down.

 ### Instructions
-- On installation run npm install to install dependencies
+- On installation run `npm install` to install dependencies.
-- To run tests run npm test in the terminal
+- To run tests run `npm test` or `jasmine` in the terminal.
-- To run the app run node src/index.js
+- To run the app run `node src/index.js`.

 ## Specification